 Good Well written with clear reflection and analysis, linked to PDP, incorporating consistent evidence of creative and/or critical thinking Borderline Brief, superficial reflection, but analysis not fully developed Poor Descriptive account only, containing little deeper reflection 1: Why did I choose this activity for my CPD?
-Explicit relationship between defined learning needs and this CPD activity Use of prior PDP as a frame of reference, with some attempt to distil out specific learning needs from the PDP Demonstrates how prior experience and knowledge influenced choice of this CPD activity Summary statement about topic area being relevant to learning needs, but no further explanation provided No evidence of investigating the relevance of this CPD activity in any detail Mentions PDP at high level, but specific learning needs emanating from this are unclear Prior experience and knowledge are mentioned but not elaborated Participation in activity arose with little questioning of its relevance to professional development needs 'Incidental Learning' devoid of contextual workplace setting 2: What did I learn from this activity or event?
-Critically examines own internal learning processes during/after this CPD activity Connects this CPD activity with other evidence to create new insights Clear evidence of 'standing back' from this CPD activity to critically analyse any new learning that took place Includes some value judgements about what was good and bad about different parts of the learning event Separate points made 'to fill a space' - ideas not linked or synthesised Describes content only Whole activity/event described as a single learning process - no attempt to analyse discrete learning processes 3: How am I going to apply this learning in my work?
-Clear evidence of self-questioning and/or honest 'internal dialogue' Analysis pertains to own specific, unique, personal situation Outlines an approach to embed the learning, if appropriate Explores connections between the new learning which took place and plans for future work States that a change will/won't occur as a result of this CPD activity, with some reference to aspects of its content but unclear reasoning and weak links to any specific learning outcomes States that a change will/won't occur as a result of this CPD activity, but no reason/s given Little evidence of creative and/or critical thinking 4: What am I going to do in future to further develop this learning and/or meet any gaps in my knowledge, skills or understanding?
-Critical analysis of gaps in knowledge/skills identified by this CPD activity Explicit planning for different types of learning activities arising from this CPD activity Makes some statements about next steps for meeting future professional development needs, but unclear reasoning and weak links to any specific learning outcomes from this CPD activity States future action/s in relation to future professional development needs, but no reason/s given
+Explicit relationship between defined learning needs and this CPD activity.
+Use of prior PDP as a frame of reference, with some attempt to distil out specific learning needs from the PDP.
+Demonstrates how prior experience and knowledge influenced choice of this CPD activity.
+Summary statement about topic area being relevant to learning needs, but no further explanation provided.
+No evidence of investigating the relevance of this CPD activity in any detail.
+Mentions PDP at high level, but specific learning needs emanating from this are unclear.
+Prior experience and knowledge are mentioned but not elaborated.
+Participation in activity arose with little questioning of its relevance to professional development needs.
+'Incidental Learning' devoid of contextual workplace setting.
+2: What new learning did I get from this activity or event?
+Critically examines own internal learning processes during/after this CPD activity.
+Connects this CPD activity with other evidence to create new insights.
+Clear evidence of 'standing back' from this CPD activity to critically analyse any new learning that took place.
+Includes some value judgements about what was good and bad about different parts of the learning event.
+Separate points made 'to fill a space' - ideas not linked or synthesised.
+Describes content only.
+Whole activity/event described as a single learning process - no attempt to analyse discrete learning processes.
+3: How am I going to apply this new learning in my work?
+Clear evidence of self-questioning and/or honest 'internal dialogue'.
+Analysis pertains to own specific, unique, personal situation.
+Outlines an approach to embed the learning, if appropriate.
+Explores connections between the new learning which took place and plans for future work.
+States that a change will/won't occur as a result of this CPD activity, with some reference to aspects of its content but unclear reasoning and weak links to any specific learning outcomes.
+States that a change will/won't occur as a result of this CPD activity, but no reason/s given.
+Little evidence of creative and/or critical thinking.
+4: What personal development needs have I identified (if any) and how do I take them forward?
+Critical analysis of gaps in knowledge/skills identified by this CPD activity.
+Explicit planning for different types of learning activities arising from this CPD activity.
+Makes some statements about next steps for meeting future professional development needs, but unclear reasoning and weak links to any specific learning outcomes from this CPD activity.
+States future action/s in relation to future professional development needs, but no reason/s given.